 The leaves of the hemp plant are large, toothed, lanceolate and covered with glands and hairs on both sides.
 The glands secrete a resin, which consists for the most part of cannabinoids and essential oils, as well as high-polymer phenols, terpenes and waxes.

 Delta-9-tetrahydrocannabinol (THC) is the best studied and is responsible for the psychotropic effects of the hemp plant.
 Furthermore, the substance has a vasoconstrictor effect.

 The inflorescences of the hemp plant are small and inconspicuous, have the form of umbels or panicles and are located at the base of the upper leaves.
 Male flowers consist of 5 pendulous stamens and as many greenish bracts.
 Female flowers have a reduced perianth.
 Pollination of the flowers is by wind.
 The resulting fruit of hemp is called a "nut" and contains a seed.

 OccurrenceThis section has been translated automatically.

 Originally probably native to Central Asia, hemp is now widespread in almost all temperate to tropical zones.
-In China, hemp has been used for thousands of years as a remedy against malaria and rheumatic diseases.
-From the Middle Ages until modern times, hemp was used to produce medicinal products, especially against pain.
+Hemp has been used in China for thousands of years as a remedy for malaria and rheumatic diseases.
+From the Middle Ages to modern times, hemp was used to make medicinal products, especially against pain.

-In Europe, hemp and flax were important fibre plants for a long time, with applications in paper production (the Gutenberg Bible was printed on hemp paper), in handicrafts and in seafaring (hemp ropes, hemp fabrics, ship sails, etc.).
+In Europe, hemp and flax were important fiber plants for a long time, with applications in paper production (the Gutenberg Bible was printed on hemp paper), handicrafts and seafaring (hemp ropes, hemp fabrics, ship sails, etc.).
 Hemp seed was also used as animal feed.